Regulation

 2. State police power + the gambling hook

-3. Why courts haven't settled it yet
+3. Why courts have not settled it yet

 These are the states currently challenging prediction markets, along with the basic legal theory behind each action.